david-tejada/rango/readme.md

 - (Safari only) In order for Rango to work in Safari you need to first enable it in the Safari preferences.
 Go to Preferences -> Extensions and check Rango on the left sidebar.
-Then you need to click the extension icon in Safari and select "Always Allow on Every Website".
+Then you need to click the extension icon in Safari and select `Always Allow on Every Website`.

 - The talon files can be found in the [rango-talon](https://github.com/david-tejada/rango-talon) repository.
 Clone